Tuning Nextcloud for better Performance

 As a result, now you have successfully configured the Redis server cache for the Nextcloud server.
 In conclusion, for better performance of the Nextcloud server, these simple tweaks are recommended for every instance.

 In this article, we learned how to Tune and Optimize the Nextcloud server with the help of Memory Cache and some software upgrades.
-You can share your views in the comment section.
+However, You can share your views in the comment section.